ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 * As a one-off validation, the Validation Record is time-bound, and it can be removed once its presence is confirmed by the Application Service Provider.
 These are appropriate when the validation is being performed as part of an action such as requesting certificate issuance.

-* As a persistent validation, the introduction of the Validation Record into the domain demonstrates to the Application Service Provider that the User had control over the domain at that time, and its continued presence demonstrates only that either the DNS Administrator of the domain has left the Validation Record in-place (perhaps unintentionally) or that a new owner of the domain has re-introduced the Validation Record.
-The validation can be revoked by removing the Validation Record although this revocation will not be noticed until the Application Service Provider next checks for the presence of the record.
+* As a persistent validation, the introduction of the Validation Record into the domain demonstrates to the Application Service Provider that the User had control over the domain at that time, and its continued presence demonstrates only that either the DNS Administrator of the domain has left the Validation Record in-place (perhaps unintentionally) or that a new owner of the domain has re-introduced the Validation Record (for example, by copying the previously published, and therefore publicly disclosed, Unique Token value into the new version of the zone).
+The validation can be revoked by removing the Validation Record, although this revocation will not be noticed until the Application Service Provider next checks for the presence of the record.

-Persistent validation is only appropriate for applications where the validation is tightly coupled to the User at the Application Service Provider, as once a token is disclosed there is no guarantee that it hasn't been copied by the new owner of a domain.
+Persistent validation is only appropriate for applications where the Application Service Provider keeps the validation bound to a specific User account, rather than treating the mere continued presence of the token in the DNS as proof of control.
+This is because once a token has been published it is publicly disclosed, and there is no guarantee that it has not been copied by a subsequent owner of the domain.

 Delegated Domain Validation ({{delegated}}) is a method typically used as a way to adapt between these modes, with a persistent validation to an Intermediary enabling the Intermediary to transitively perform recurring one-off validations.

 # Threat Model {#threat-model}

 As Domain Control Validation is a mechanism trying to provide security properties over sometimes-insecure underlying protocols, it is important to be clear about its threat model.
+This section uses the following terms:

+* `Unacceptable Loss`: an outcome that Domain Control Validation is intended to prevent.
+* `Hazard`: a system state or set of conditions that can lead to an Unacceptable Loss.
+* `Threat Actor`: the party that seeks to exploit a Hazard in order to cause an Unacceptable Loss.

 While the specific primary Unacceptable Losses will depend on the nature of the Application Service Provider, they generalize to: